torvalds/linux/Documentation/mm/vmalloced-kernel-stacks.rst

 -----------------------

 Leading and trailing guard pages help detect stack overflows.
-When stack overflows into the guard pages, handlers have to be careful not overflow the stack again.
+When stack overflows into the guard pages, handlers have to be careful analt overflow the stack again.
 When handlers are called, it is likely that very little stack space is left.